Joint Base McGuire-Dix-Lakehurst- ROTC. TAC 03 air assault training. April 25, 2025

-Seton Hall ROTC conducting air assault training at TAC 03 (Video provided by the (TSC) Training Support Center / Dan Amburg)
+Seton Hall ROTC conducting air assault training at TAC 03 (Images provided by the (TSC) Training Support Center / Dan Amburg)

 |Date Taken: